 The correlation between unobservables affecting poverty transition and uonbservables affecting retention is given by ρ_2 and it is positive and statistically different from zero.
 This implies that non-attriting individuals are more likely to fall into poverty or remain persistently poor compared to the dropouts.
 Since ρ_1 and ρ_2 are separately and jointly significant, sample attrition is not random because it affects both initial poverty and conditional current poverty.
 The null hypothesis of exogenous attrition, $\rho_2 = \rho_1 = 0$, has been rejected at 1 percent significance level. ρ_3), which is negative and statistically significant, captures the correlation between unobserved individual effects determining initial poverty and poverty transition.
 This negative coefficient implies that initially poor are more likely to escape poverty.
-It means that the initial difference in the course of time.
-The high propensity of consumption convergence towards the mean is known as Galatonian regression (Stewart and Swaffield, 1999).
+It means that the initial difference in the consumption expenditure between poor and non-poor tends evaporate in the course of time.
+The high propensity of consumption convergence towards the mean is known as Galatonian regression (Stewart and Swaffield,1999).

 Exogeneity of panel retention would imply that ρ_2 and ρ_1 can be jointly zero but this assertion has been rejected.
 Similarly, the null hypothesis of exogenous initial condition is rejected because ρ_1 and ρ_3 are jointly different from zero.
-The null hypothesis that all correlation coefficients are jointly zero ($\rho_1 = \rho_2 = \rho_3 = 0$) has also been rejected.
+The null hypothesis that all correlation coefficients are jointly $\text{zero}(\rho_1=\rho_2=\rho_3=0)$ has also been rejected.
 Thus, both initial condition and panel retention are endogenous for poverty transition, implying that selection is non-ignorable.
-The two sources of sample selection should be considered while modeling poverty dynamics.
+The two sources of sample selection should be considered in the poverty dynamics model.
 Hence, initial, retention and poverty transition equations should be estimated simultaneously.

+4.2.
 Estimated parameters from endogenous switching regression

 Table 6 presents the estimates for poverty transition, initial poverty and panel retention using rural households sub-sample.
-The estimates associated to poverty persistence (γ_1) show the impacts of explanatory variables on current poverty conditional on being poor at t-1.
+The estimates associated to poverty persistence(γ_1) show the impacts of explanatory variables on current poverty conditional on being poor at t-1.
 On the other hand, the parameters associated to the poverty entry rates (γ_2) describes the effects of covariates on the risk of being poor for those who were non-poor initially.
 The parameter estimates of these two components of the poverty transition model are respectively offered in columns 3 and 4 in table 6.
 The estimates for retention and initial condition are presented in columns 1 and 2 respectively.